VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 The form includes a field for an email address.
 If the email address identifies you personally, say if you use your institutional email, then your correspondence with us will likewise be linked to you.
-A valid email is not strictly required, although we can not reply to you without one.
+A valid email is not strictly required, although we cannot reply to you without one.

 When you submit the form, your IP address and browser version will be